-If you have a question about the shelter, there's a good chance the answer is on this page!
+If you have a question about the Shelter, there's a good chance the answer is on this page!

 We do not define ourselves as "kill" or "no kill."
 The term "no kill" means different things to everyone, and it's confusing.
 We are Fairfax County’s only publicly-funded, open access, municipal shelter.
 We take in stray animals in need, owner-surrendered companion animals when the owner is no longer willing or able to care for them, and animals who have been seized or taken into custody by Animal Protection Police.
 We accept all companion animals from Fairfax County who are in need of care, regardless of health, age, temperament, or history.
 We do not euthanize for space or length of time, and all adoptable animals are given every opportunity for a new home and family.
 We only euthanize for two reasons: 1) severe medical issues that cannot be treated, rehabilitated, or managed, or 2) if an animal is not safe to place in the community due to offensive aggression issues.

-Yes, dog licenses can be purchased at the animal shelter or from the Department of Tax Administration at the Fairfax County Government Center.
 All dogs over the age of four months residing in Fairfax County are required to be licensed.
 The cost of each license is $10, and they must be renewed at the beginning of each new calendar year.
 In order to purchase a dog license, a valid rabies certificate must be provided.
 A dog is required to wear this license tag whenever he or she is off the owner’s property.
 Cats do not require licenses in Fairfax County but need to be kept up-to-date on rabies vaccinations.